yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

 1. From the Azure Portal browse to the Function App.
-Create an application setting called 'contosoeventsapimgrkey' and set the value to the API Management key you saved in the previous step.
+Create an application setting called 'contosoeventsapimgrkey' and set the value to the API Management key you saved in the previous step

 #### Exit criteria:

--  You will be able to issue a load test from the Web site in Exercise 5, and see that orders have been processed through the function -- as it will have successfully called the API and you will see results in the reports page.
+-  You will be able to issue a load test from the Web site in Exercise 5, and see that orders have been processed through the function -- as it will have successfully called the API and you will see results in the reports page

 ## Exercise 5: Configure and publish the web application